-Wouldn’t it be great to understand how to create a workspace in which your teams could always feel productive, engaged, and energized?
+Wouldn’t it be great to understand how to create a workspace in which your teams could always feel productive, engaged and energised?
 It’s more than theoretical.
-At WeWork, we take a research-based approach to creating conditions for best-in-class workspace energy, allowing your employees to feel happy, relaxed, and productive.
+At WeWork, we take a research-based approach to creating conditions for best-in-class workspace energy, allowing your employees to feel happy, relaxed and productive.
 Read on to discover how.

 The surprising impact of workspace energy on your business

 Before we get into the specifics, it’s important to understand why every company needs to be invested in workspace energy.
 In other words, why should your company consider the vibe of your workspace at all?
 Is it even worth the time and resources to figure this out?

 The answer is a resounding ‘yes’, and for several reasons.